Director - Mark Urwiller

 Light Pollution Page

 Night lighting (other than that originally provided by nature) has become a fact of life.
-They have become necessary in many cases.
+It has become necessary in many cases.
 However, we here at Honey Creek Observatory would like to bring to public awareness that not all lights are necessary and most could be adapted in such a way to provide the same level of security and safety, sometimes better, AT A LOWER COST!

-Yes we have a special interest in the night sky.
-However, we believe saving money is something we can ALL benefit by.
+Yes astronomers, amateur and professional have a special interest in the night sky.
 If we can also preserve some of the beauty of the night sky so that our children can have the chance see the stars, is that really so bad?

 We in the United States spend billions of dollars a year on night lighting!
-There are communities in the US who are now saving millions of dollars under this new philosophy!
-Indeed most of the new businesses are implementing this new type of lighting.
+Indeed most new businesses and municipalities are implementing new types of lighting.
 If you would like to know more of the specifics, please check our links on light pollution from our link page.

 We thought maybe it would be helpful to provide examples of various types of light fixtures - good and bad.
-We will start with the "worst" and generally progress to the "best" Here goes:
+We will start with the "worst" and generally progress to the "best."
+Many lights being installed these days are LED, but it is hopes their design can be similar to the "winners" Here goes:

 The "Bad" Guys